boldbi/bold-bi-docs/docs/visualizing-data/visualization-widgets/doughnut-chart.md

 ### Position

-You can able to change the position for the legend at `Top, Left, Right,` and `Bottom.`
+You can change the position for the legend to `Top, Left, Right,` and `Bottom.`

 ![Legend position](/static/assets/visualizing-data/visualization-widgets/images/doughnut-chart/legend-position.png)

 #### Legend Item as Dropdown

-Legends can be displayed as a dropdown menu when the legend position is set to "dropdown."
+Legends can be displayed as a dropdown menu when the legend position is set to `dropdown`.
 When you hover over a chart, a legend icon appears.
 Clicking on this icon will bring up a legend dropdown.
 This feature allows you to toggle the visibility of the legend in the chart.

 This option will hide the legends in the chart area, resulting in increased chart space and enhanced visibility.